LandRegistry-Attic/flask-examples/README.md

     )
 ```

-To apply the change to your local db, be that sqlite or postgres or whatever you've configured in base Config class, then run.
+To apply the change to your local db (be that sqlite or postgres or whatever you've configured in the Config class you have set your SETTINGS environment variable) then run.

 ```
 python manage.py db upgrade
 ```

 To run the migration on heroku you just need to have set the correct configuration class using heroku config:set as mentioned above.
 Push the repo to Heroku
-and then use
+and then use:

 ```
 heroku run ...